 Read more about the nervous system.

-Restorative Yoga is an approach to practice that promote honors the inherent nature within each of us to rest, restore, and reset ourselves.
+Restorative Yoga is an approach to practice that promotes and honors the inherent nature within each of us to rest, restore, and reset ourselves.
 Restorative Yoga may be practiced in a group or private setting.

 Restorative Yoga provides you the opportunity to relieve deep fatigue physically, emotionally, and spiritually.
 It includes comfortable and well supported asanas (Yoga postures) leading you to rejuvenating rest, deep stillness, and relaxation.
 The intention is to experience deep quiet and stillness supporting the body in releasing tension, stress, and lingering efforts.
 You might think easier said than done; however, that is where the support is key.